sofianeElguendouz/argumentation-mining-models/README.md

     --weighted-loss     Only useful for Relationship Classification trainings.
                         If true the loss function is weighted inversely by class.
-    --crf-loss          Only useful for Sequence Tagging trainings.
-If true the loss function uses Conditional Random Fields.
     --log-every-n-steps LOG_EVERY_N_STEPS
                         Log every N update steps.
     --save-every-n-steps SAVE_EVERY_N_STEPS